-Actual Contributions (Gave) Actual Benefits (Got) What community partner actually What community partner f elt was "gave" to partnership "gained" from partnership What academic partner actually What academic partner felt was "gave" to partnership "gained" from partnership
+Actual Contributions (Gave) Actual Benefits (Got) What community partner actually "gave" to partnership What community partner felt was "gained" from partnership What academic partner actually "gave" to partnership What academic partner_felt was "gained" from partnership

 For more information on the Give/Get Grid please see Using the give-get grid to understand potential expectations of engagement in a community-academic partnership.
 Southerland J, Behringer B, Slawson DL.
 Health Promot Pract 2013 November 14(6): 909-917.